-What is it: Commercial platform.
-It’s a CMS that allows you to build a blog from scratch while working in a visual site builder and without any need for coding.
+What is it: Commercial platform focused on designers founded in 2013.
+It’s a CMS that allows you to build a site from scratch while working in a visual site builder and without any need for coding.

 Best for: For those that want to build something different and unique starting from scratch.

 Price: Feature restricted and ad-based free version.
 From $11.95 per month for the ad-free version.